poonamrp3/ecommerce-app/README.md

 # E-Commerce Web Application

-An in-progress E-Commerce platform built with **ReactJS**, designed to offer seamless product browsing, user registration, and login functionalities.
+An in-progress E-Commerce platform built with **ReactJS**, designed to offer product browsing, user registration, and login functionalities.
 The application focuses on a responsive and visually engaging user interface using **CSS** and **Bootstrap**.

 ## Features